DamienR91/cakephp5-oracle-driver/README.md

 License
 -------

-Copyright 2024 - Cake Development Corporation (CakeDC).
+Copyright 2024 - Portal89 Assessoria e Suporte em Informatica LTDA.
 All rights reserved.

 Licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) License.
 Redistributions of the source code included in this repository must retain the copyright notice found in each file.